liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/07-securing-liferay/06-token-based-authentication.markdown

 [TOC levels=1-4]

-Token-based SSO authentication was introduced in @product-ver@ to standardize support for Shibboleth, SiteMinder, and any other SSO product which works on the basis of propagating a token via one of the following mechanisms:
+Token-based SSO authentication was introduced in @product-ver@ to standardize support for Shibboleth, SiteMinder, Oracle OAM, or any other SSO product that works by propagating a token via one of the following mechanisms:

 - HTTP request parameter
 - HTTP request header
 - HTTP cookie
 - Session attribute

+Since these providers have a built-in web server module, you should use the Token SSO configuration.

 The authentication token contains either the @product@ user's screen name or email address, whichever @product@ has been configured to use for the